kkredit/z_check/README.md

 ## Integration
-The simplest way to integrate z_check into your project is to copy the three source files to your project and integrate with your build system.
+The simplest way to integrate z_check into your project is to copy the two source files to your project and integrate with your build system.
 For small programs, build and link directly.
 For larger programs, z_check makes a good static library.